econia-labs/emojicoin-dot-fun/doc/doc-site/docs/welcome.md

 This sentence uses reference links: [independent audits].

 ## A table

-The Econia Move package is persisted indefinitely on both Aptos mainnet and testnet at the following multisig addresses:

 | A column | Account address |
 | -------- | --------------- |